Notifu, a free open source pop-up balloon utility

 You can combine any other command line switch along with /m.
 But for clarity, they are prensented separatly here.
 Go to "example usage" section below to see Notifu in action.

-Most users will want their own prompt (or title also).
+/p Most users will want their own prompt (or title, the line first, bold line of the pop-up).
 Use the /p switch

 notifu /m "This is a simple Notifu message." /p "Simple prompt"